 The recording and publishing process is simplified with Echo360.
 It works with internal microphones and webcams, as well as external peripherals (microphones, webcams, digital video recorders, etc.).
 You can record the contents of your computer screen to include anything you show during your presentation (e.g., PowerPoint slides).
 For scheduled classroom installations, the recordings automatically begin and end at designated times.
 Archived classroom recordings provide valuable review materials for your students.

-- Integrated uploading - publish to the BU Echo360 server, Blackboard, and iTunes U.
+- Integrated uploading – automatically publish to Blackboard.

 - Editable recordings – edit your recording easily within Echo360, before or after publishing.